usotnyk/ra-project04/angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+May-19-2017

+To do:

+DONE - close alert + change shouldDisplayModel to false (ngStyle - display:none || [ngClass]="{'display-none-class': shouldDisplayModel === false}");

+DONE - add esle to display "error" model if post was not submitted (ng-template);

+- add interfaces for AllAdventures and Adventure;

+DONE - All-adventures view:
+  -populate with data from allAdventures;
+  -link each button to it's ID + pass to to singleAdventureView;

+-Form:
+  -inidicate required fields visually;
+  -add checks to the fields + display errors when filling the form; -add select dropdown to the form + enums;

+  DONE -SingleAdventureView:
+    -add <aside> to show list of all adventures;
+    -link each adventure to be displayed in SingleAdventureView;

+Extra:

+-Add load more button to AllAdventures at the bottom;
+-add mobile+tablet layout;